 Compaction-survivable state.
 The biggest silent killer in long AI sessions is context compaction — the system compresses older conversation to make room.
 Information is lost.
 Decisions are forgotten.
 In a single-agent workflow, this is catastrophic.
 In our pattern, it’s a non-event.
 Everything important lives on disk.
 After compaction, both agents recover by reading their state files.
 We built a protocol: “If the user references work you don’t recall, STOP and execute recovery before responding.”
 The elegant part — this protocol was recommended by the adversarial reviewer who tore apart our initial design.
 The QA process improved the system’s own resilience.
 Turtles all the way down.

 The human as sovereign, not bottleneck.
 In most AI workflows, the human is either the typist (one keystroke short of writing it yourself) or the passenger (hoping for the best, like ordering food in a language you don’t speak).
 In this pattern, the human is the executive.
 You carry intelligence between agents that can’t see each other.
 You’re the only entity with the full picture.
+And you’re not just a messenger — you’re a circuit breaker.
+When something goes sideways, you stop the loop, consult the Strategist, and course-correct before the Marshal plows ahead.
+That’s not overhead.
+That’s the quality control mechanism.

 That’s not a limitation of the pattern — it’s the feature.
 Humans are good at judgment.
 Agents are good at execution.
 Stop making agents do both.